 Problem number 4: Oral Cancer

 Many people are surprised to learn that the Oral Cancer Foundation estimates that someone dies from oral cancer of some kind every hour?
 It is an extremely serious disease that not enough people take seriously.
-It can be caused by many factors, but the most common are using tobacco products.
-Dental check ups are often the only way to catch warning signs.
+It can be caused by many factors, but the most common are using tobacco products and poor dental maintenance over time.
+Dental check ups are often the only way to catch warning signs early which is just another reason why you should always keep your dental appointments.
 Surprisingly, oral cancer is very preventable, but most people do not take the necessary steps to protect themselves against one of the common dental problems affecting our country today.
 Kopp Dental is proud to offer cancer screenings for all of our current patients and for new patients as well.

 Oral cancer screenings are an important test that many people do not know about or ask about.
 During this exam, one of the things they are checking for is any sign of oral cancer.
 Often times early warning signs can be mistaken by the average person as something less serious- canker sores, bad breath, painful gums, and other issues that may not seem like a big deal at first.
 The experts at Kopp Dental can determine which treatment plan works for your individual needs.

 Problem number 5: Mouth Sores